War of Jenkins' Ear: Aftermath

 The eventual diplomatic resolution formed part of the wider settlement of the War of the Austrian Succession by the Treaty of Aix-la-Chapelle which restored the status quo ante.
 British territorial and economic ambitions on the Caribbean had been repelled, while Spain, although unprepared at the start of the war, proved successful in defending its American possessions.
 Moreover, the war put an end to the British smuggling, and the Spanish fleet was able to dispatch three treasure convoys to Europe during the war and off-balance the British squadron at Jamaica.
-The issue of the asiento was not mentioned in the treaty, as its importance had lessened for both nations.
+The issue of the asiento was not mentioned in the treaty, as its importance had lessened for both kingdoms.
 The issue was finally settled by the 1750 Treaty of Madrid in which Britain agreed to renounce its claim to the asiento in exchange for a payment of £100,000.
 The South Sea Company ceased its activity, although the treaty also allowed favourable conditions for British trade with Spanish America.

 George Anson's expedition to the Southeast Pacific led the Spanish authorities in Lima and Santiago to advance the position of the Spanish Empire in the area.
 Forts were thus built in the Juan Fernández Islands and the Chonos Archipelago in 1749 and 1750.

-Relations between Britain and Spain improved temporarily, in subsequent years, due to a concerted effort by the Duke of Newcastle to cultivate Spain as an ally.
-A succession of Anglophile ministers were appointed in Spain, including José de Carvajal and Ricardo Wall, all of whom were on good terms with British Ambassador Benjamin Keene, in an effort to avoid a repeat of hostilities.
-As a result, during the early part of the Seven Years' War between Britain and France, Spain remained neutral.
-However, it later joined the French side and lost Havana and Manila to the British in 1762; although both were returned as part of the peace settlement, in exchange the Spanish ceded Florida to the British.
+Following the war, relations between Britain and Spain improved due to a concerted effort by the Duke of Newcastle to cultivate Spain as an ally.
+In Spain, a succession of Anglophile ministers were appointed, including José de Carvajal and Ricardo Wall, all of whom were on good terms with the British Ambassador Benjamin Keene, and wanted to avoid a repeat of hostilities.
+As a result, during the first five years of the Seven Years' War between Britain and France, Spain remained neutral.
+However, fear that the run of French defeats could upset the balance of power led Spain to join the French side, resulting in the losses of Havana and Manila to the British in 1762; although both were returned after the Seven Years' War in exchange for Florida.

 The War of Jenkins' Ear is commemorated annually on the last Saturday in May at Wormsloe Plantation in Savannah, Georgia.